Itnesh/DataStructure-and-Algorithms/README.md

 # DataStructure
-I will discus each every code of data structure
+I will discus each every code of data structure and agorithms.
+If you want to each and every code video as such so you can follow the youtube channel Data_Structure by BinaryWebTechnology.
+Might be in future I cam create the video in this lesson.